neufieldrobotics/imu_noise_modeling/README.md

 brown noise and pink noise.
 It implements montecarlo simulations to understand the position errors generated from each of these noise sources for the IMU parameters obtained from AD curves (stationary data collected greater than 5hrs).
 The position error is computed by dead-reckoning using rk method.

 The repository also has verification scripts to confirm the errors of the model and check the accuracy in modeling of each noise source.

 **Note**: In future we will also add bulk model parameters and their effect on the overall error growth when an IMU is used.

 Important submodules:
 1. config_files (local gitlab instance): Different branches of the config files store different IMUs' noise values.
 2. some public github projects: which have done similar work.

-# Todo:
+# Todo log:
 - [✓] configure the simulation for pink noise senstivity analysis and check the parameters being set are right.
 - [✓] Delete tau in the configuration files of pink simulation as well as from